 Normally, we blink around 15-20 times per minute, which makes 1,200 per hour.

-Seems a lot, right?
+It seems a lot, right?

 But when we’re spending time on the computer, this number is considerably lower.